Last Updated:

 On the old courthouse square’s east side on 4th Street, only the stone carriage porch remains today from what was the grand Printup Hotel.
 The hotel burned at the beginning of the Great Depression.
 It is now part of a 1980s-era office building.

-Chestnut Streets visual highlights
+Chestnut Street’s visual highlights

-One block south of Broadway, Chestnut Street has several historic buildings that haven’t changed a great deal in the 115-plus years since they were constructed.
 Above, the red-brick Nadler Building (c.
 1902) and the Times-News Building (c.
 1904) sit on the corners of Chestnut and South 4th like a gateway to a mile-long stretch of historic sites.

 If you go west on Chestnut at least as far as South 9th Street, you’ll find a cluster of historic buildings.
 The Gunn-Bellenger House (c.
 1886 Victorian-style) and the Colonel O.R.
 Hood house (c.
 1904 classic revival) are there.
 Also, the remarkable Episcopal Church of the Holy Comforter (c.
 1921) is across the street from those two houses: